cheneuwo/AISE3350/docs/Part01/Part01_02_CPS_example_Segway.md

 - **Embedded control board:** Processes sensor measurements, estimates the state of the transporter, and calculates motor commands.

+The transporter's electric propulsion system works in close coordination with its digital sensing and control systems, thereby producing smooth and stable motion.
+This coordinated operation can be compared to the human balance system: the sensors function like the **inner ear**, the embedded controller acts like the **brain**, and the electric motors serve as the **muscular system**.
+Together, they sense motion, determine an appropriate response, and apply corrective forces to maintain balance.

 ```{admonition} Components of CPSs
 :class: important